Catsuko/birthday-greetings-kata/scratchpad.md

   No, feature can be implemented without touching any existing behaviour.

   We will see if this holds up when it is implemented but I feel confident that it will be easy to add.

+  ---

+  First difficulties with extra requirement is where this behaviour should live.
+Current thoughts:
+  1. custom date class that works leap behaviour into eqls
+  2. policy decorator that wraps the annual event\date reached policies
+  3. new policy altogether

+I think 2 is probably the way to go, 1. seems complicated trying to compare non leap year dates with leap year dates and I think 3 would duplicate much of what existing policies are already doing.